 Ignorance of what they now have in Christ!

-Many Christians today continue to think, judge, speak, act, live or walk as they use to do before experiencing the New Birth primarily because they lack a precise and correct knowledge of what actually happened in them and to them at the instant of the New Birth experience.
+Many Christians today continue to think, judge, speak, act, live or walk as they use to do before experiencing the New Birth primarily because they lack a precise and correct knowledge of what happened in them and to them at the instant of the New Birth experience.

-Without a precise and correct knowledge of your new spiritual identity (nature, life, condition, status, position, authority, and inheritance) in Christ as a result of the New Birth experience it is absolutely impossible to live a higher, supernatural or superior life that God intended for you to live as a Christian in this world.
+Without a precise and correct knowledge of your new spiritual identity (nature, life, condition, status, position, authority, and inheritance) in Christ as a result of the New Birth experience it is impossible to live a higher, supernatural or superior life that God intended for you to live as a Christian in this world.

 3 Grace to you and peace from God our Father and the Lord Jesus Christ.